dumlutimuralp/antrea-packet-walks/part_c/README.md

 **Note 1:** For simplicity, the ARP requests/replies between antrea-gw0, frontend pod and backend2 pod are not shown in the above output.

 - The source and destination MAC addresses of the first line in the tcpdump output are antrea-gw0 MAC(of Worker 2 node) and backend2 pod MAC (the flow explained in Section 9.11.6)
-- The source and destination MAC addresses of the second line in the tcpdump output are backend2 pod MAC and antrea-gw0  MAC (of Worker 2 node) the flow that will be explained in this section)
+- The source and destination MAC addresses of the second line in the tcpdump output are backend2 pod MAC and antrea-gw0  MAC (of Worker 2 node) (the flow that will be explained in this section)
-- The source or destination IP addresses are always frontend pod IP and backend pod IP
+- The source or destination IP addresses are always frontend pod IP and backend2 pod IP

 The response that backend2 pod generates has the following values in the Ethernet and IP headers and this is the flow that this section focuses on.